 Dr. Tara and her staff are the best.
 Organized, efficient, gentle, thorough, and very skilled are just a few of the adjectives that I would use to describe my experience.

 Best dental office ever.
-Dr Tara is one of the most knowledge dentists I've ever known.
+Dr Tara is one of the most knowledgeable dentists I've ever known.